 Returning Home

-When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
+“Life-changing” is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.
+“Transformed” is another one.
+When you return home from your study abroad in Switzerland, you’ll bring with you a sense of accomplishment unlike any other.
 You’ll have gained maturity and independence, discovered new passions, and developed the confidence and resilience to accomplish anything you set out to do.

 That transformation isn’t only visible to you, though – others see it as well.
 AFSers gain critical skills for college and careers.
 Second language fluency, intercultural competence, creativity, and critical reasoning will help you succeed, whatever path you take.
 “Life-changing” means it’s only the beginning.
+It’s not just an adventure abroad; it’s a whole new reality.
+The perspectives and personal connections you gained will stay with you and likely draw you back to the second home you found in Switzerland.

 In fact, our alumni reviews have made AFS one of the top-rated organizations in the study abroad industry.